jsearcy1/donttouchthis/README.md

 `source venv/bin/activate`

-# 2. Building a Dataset
+# 2. Building a Data set

-* There is no public dataset for this so you'll have to build to your own
+* There is no public data set for this so you'll have to build to your own

 ## 1. Gather your data
-* Point your webcam where you normally site and run `python capture.py`
+* Point your webcam where you normally work and run `python capture.py`
 * Your camera should now be recording.
 Work as usual for a while, and then (Now is probably a good time to wash your hands), touch your face as you would normally
    * You can run this command as many times as you want to get more data

 ## 2. Label your data
-* Now it's time to tell what you want to machine to learn by creating labels for your training data
+* You need to tell the computer what you want the machine to learn by creating labels for your training data

 `python label.py`

-* Make sure you click the image box and hit y for images where you are touching your face and n for images where you aren't
+* Make sure you click the image box and hit y for images where you are touching your face and n for images where you are not

 # 3. Train a Model
 We'll use a pre-trained mobile-net model implemented in Keras.
 If you want to take a look, it lives in `model.py` otherwise go ahead and run.